digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## METS
 # \<mets:mets>

-All METS files start off with a top-most <mets:mets> tag, sometimes referred to as the “root”, establishing the namespaces and metadata schemas referenced throughout the rest of the METS file  .
+All METS files start off with a top-most \<mets:mets> tag, sometimes referred to as the “root”, establishing the namespaces and metadata schemas referenced throughout the rest of the file.

 <!--presenter notes